-This topic covers management of user accounts in LabKey Sample Manager.
-Only Administrators can perform these actions via the Administration
+This topic covers management of user access in LabKey Sample Manager.
+Administrators can perform these actions via the Administration

 To add one or more new users, an administrator first selects Administration